htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     The path and file name of the keytab file for the client in Kerberos authentication.
 This variable has no default value.

+``SCITOKENS_FILE`` :index:`SCITOKENS_FILE`
+    The path and file name of a file containing a SciToken for use by the client during the SCITOKENS authentication methods.
+This variable has no default value.

 Configuration File Entries Relating to Virtual Machines
 -------------------------------------------------------